Agent memory

 ### Expiry

-All memory identifiers and fields expire after **90 days** (maximum, for GDPR compliance).
+All memory identifiers and fields expire at the end of your contracted retention period (for GDPR compliance).
+Retention periods vary by customer agreement – check your contract for specifics, or speak to your PolyAI representative.
 Once expired, data is automatically deleted and no longer accessible.

 ### Identifiers